dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions (no solutions)/sections/050 Group Theory General.md

   \mathcal{O}_g = \theset{hgh\inv \suchthat h\in G}
   ,$$
   which is the **conjugacy class** of $g$.
+  In particular, the number of orbits is the number of conjugacy classes.

   - What are the fixed points?
   $$X^g = \theset{h\in G \suchthat hgh\inv = g},$$